tonethar/IGME-330-Fall-2023/hw/hw3-bulma-requirements.md

 ## II.
 An 'App' Page is required
 - A good starting point is **home.html** from [PE-08 - Bulma I - Intro to Bulma](../pe/pe-08.md)
-  - NB: if you are going to have multiple columns and/or rows in your app page layout (almost a certaintly), you will also want to review PE-08's "index" pages that demoed how to lay out columns and rows in Bulma
+  - NB: if you are going to have multiple columns and/or rows in your app page layout (almost a certainty), you will also want to review PE-08's "index" pages that demoed how to lay out columns and rows in Bulma
 - The name of the page must be **index.html**
   - give the `<title>` tag a meaningful value
 - It must have a navigation system that includes a functional hamburger menu that will toggle its appearance when clicked